5 Star-studded Activities for Advanced ESL Students

 2. Film a News Show or Skit

-Decide, first, whether you would rather have students film a news show or a skit.
-Skits tend to be better for larger groups that are more advanced and older, whereas a news show is better for intermediate learners or when you’re a bit strapped for time.
+First, decide whether you would rather have students film a news show or a skit.
+Skits tend to be better for larger groups that are older and more advanced, whereas a news show is better for intermediate learners or when you’re a bit strapped for time.

-It can be beneficial to model a news skit with native content from the FluentU program.
-With this tool, you’ll be able to showcase authentic English from news videos with learner support.
+It can be beneficial to model a news show or skit with native content from FluentU.
+With this program, you’ll be able to showcase authentic English from video clips of the news or other media.
 Every video has interactive subtitles that let students pause and check the meaning of any word to avoid confusion.

-You can also make a flashcard deck with relevant terms from the various videos on FluentU, which (in addition to news segments) include movie clips, vlogs, inspirational talks and more.
-These flashcards will let students see the word in context in sentences and clips from other videos on FluentU.
+You can also make a flashcard deck with relevant terms from the various videos on FluentU.
+These flashcards will let students see the word in context in sentences and clips from other videos.
 You can also use these flashcards to help students learn the words with adaptive exercises.

 For a news show, each student will present the daily news (or invented news!) from each section, i.e. general news, sports news, weather news, local news.
 This option allows students to still experience the multimedia aspect of this activity without having quite as much to prepare.